Mesembrina mystacea

 Mesembrina mystacea is a fly belonging to the family Muscidae.
+It's commonly referred to as the moustached fly.

 Distribution

 This species is present in the Palaearctic realm, from Fennoscandia south to Turkey and from the Atlantic seaboard across Eurasia to as far as Mongolia.

 Description

 Mesembrina mystacea can reach a length of 9–12 mm.
 These large, distinctive flies are beautifully colored in black, yellow-brown and white.
 They have a stout body.
 The long body hairs are mostly black, but they show a band of fine yellow-brown short hairs anteriorly across the thoracic dorsum and dense brown hairs on the abdomen, with white hairs at the edge.
 Metathorax and abdomen are shiny black.
 Eyes are bare.
 A large orange colouration is present on the base of the wings.

 The species exhibits a certain sexual dimorphism.
 In fact the anterior yellow-brown thoracic band of hairs is much narrower in the male than in the female.
-Moreover in the male the mid tibiae are curved with longer hairs, while in the females they are straight and without longe hairs.
+Moreover, in the male the mid tibiae are curved with longer hairs, while in the females they are straight and without longe hairs.